NYCU-Perceptual-Signal-Processing-Lab/APSIPA_2026/README.md

 Research repository for our work on **reference-free singing voice timbre attribute prediction**, bringing together the **SDVED-TDA dataset annotations, feature extraction, dataset processing, and training code**.

-For more details of our work, please see : (provided when available !)
+For more details of our work, please see : (provided when APSIPA 2026 paper released !)

 ## Available resources